LuisDaLizard/SCPSelector/README.md

 # SCPSelector

-Allows players to select their scp at the start of each round.
+SCP Selector is a mod for SCP: Secret Laboratory which allows players in the SCP class to change who they play as at the start of the round.

-Usage: .scpselect <scp-number>
+Usage: .scpselect (scp number)